-The Trapp Family Country Inn is a tropical oasis located just one mile from the Juan Santamaria International Airport (near Alajuela), in Costa Rica’s beautiful Central Valley.
+The Trapp Family Country Inn is a veritable little oasis located just one mile from the Juan Santamaria International Airport (near Alajuela), in Costa Rica’s beautiful Central Valley.
 This colonial style hotel is surrounded by beautiful tropical gardens and the perfect place to begin our tour.
 Night Trapp Family Country Inn, San José

 GUANACASTE COAST & HUMMINGBIRD FEEDERS AT MONTEVERDE

 The gardens of our San José hotel will provide early risers with an exciting start to the tour as we get to grips with some of Costa Rica's more familiar birds.
 Rufous-tailed Hummingbird, Red-billed Pigeon, Great Kiskadee, Boat-billed Flycatcher, Clay-coloured Thrush and Blue-grey Tanager are among possible treats in store!